 The community we serve

-Prabhuji Food Distribution serves as a regional hub, extending nourishment well beyond Greene County into rural communities across upstate New York.
+Prabhuji Food Distribution serves as a regional hub, extending nourishment beyond Greene County into rural communities across upstate New York.
 We welcome all in need, regardless of residency, and our reach spans dozens of towns across multiple counties.
 This broad access ensures that families in isolated areas with few resources can rely on our pantry for consistent, nutritious food.

-The inequities became especially visible during the COVID-19 pandemic, when demand for our pantry rose.
+The inequities became especially visible during the COVID-19 pandemic, when demand for our pantry surged.
 Even as the pandemic eased, need did not diminish.
-From 2023 to 2025, the average number of people served each month grew from 1,174 to 1,442, an increase of 23%.
-Even compared to 2024, demand has already risen by more than 6% in 2025, and the trend continues upward.
-We regularly hear from neighbors who are forced to choose between buying food or other necessities, seniors skipping meals to afford medication, and families stretching limited groceries to cover entire households.
+From 2023 to 2025, the average number of individuals served each month increased from 1,173 to 1,520 — a growth of nearly 30% in just two years.
+Compared to 2024 alone, demand rose by more than 11% in 2025, reflecting the continued financial strain facing families across our region.

 2025 MONTHLY STATISTICS